 At Earthjustice, we think they’re worth fighting for.

-In the past two and a half years, Earthjustice has filed more than a hundred lawsuits to defend environmental and health protections.
+In three years, Earthjustice has filed more than a hundred lawsuits to defend environmental and health protections.
 (Read the special report analyzing the legal fights over those years.)

 A federal court strikes down Executive Order 13795, ruling that President Trump overstepped his constitutional authority and violated federal law.
 The administration had attempted to reverse a ban on oil and gas drilling in the vast majority of the Arctic Ocean and important areas of the Atlantic Ocean.